AmirUCR/allegro_data_sources/README.md

 pip install biopython
 pip install PyYAML
 pip install requests
+conda install -c bioconda bowtie
 ```

 ## Gathering the Data
-The order you should visit these files is as follows:
+The order you should download from these databases is as follows:

 1. NCBI
 2. FungiDB
 3. EnsemblFungi
 4. MycoCosm
-5. copy_db_union.py
-6. fourdbs_concat/fix.ipynb

 For steps 1 through 4, visit here: https://drive.google.com/drive/folders/1FSkpgUBtfJ4NcyftYYQicKJLKNVGUR9d?usp=drive_link
-After downloading data from each database, run the appropriate `2_add_gene_prot_names.py` to homogenize protein/CDS ID conventions.

-Then run `copy_db_union.py` to merge all databases and place the unique species in directory `fourdb_concat`.
-Run all cells in `fourdbs_concat/fix.ipynb` to remove non-unicode characters (e.g., punctuations) from file names.
-This will also remove species with six or seven missing orthologs (we find these species in the next step after running diamond.
-After diamond is finished, we find these species in `diamond/analysis_missing_orthologs.ipynb`).
+You need to perform the mandatory steps in [Data Source] NCBI Datasets and [Data Source] MycoCosm.
+These two databases need special authentication methods AKA your own credentials.
+The other two documents for data sources are for your reference and no further action is needed from you.

+Run `$ python src/main.py` and download 1 through 4.
+Then merge the databases using option 5.
+Alternatively, run option 6 to do all of the above automatically.
+This may take a couple of hours, I recommend using tmux or screen to run it in the background.

 ## Generating Orthologs

 Create a conda environment with Python version 2.7 and activate it.
-Install diamond:
+Install Diamond:

 ```
 conda create -n diamond python=2.7